November 27, 1942 – James Maurice Hendrix:

 Hendrix could have stayed in the US Army, where he probably would have been sent to Vietnam.
 Instead, he pretended he was gay.
 That was all it took to be discharged from the military in 1962.

-Not going to war enabled Hendrix to launch his musical career, and he would soon redefine the guitar as an instrument.
+Not going to war gave Hendrix the opportunity to launch his musical career, and he would soon redefine the guitar as an instrument.
 His talent left fans and other musicians of the era speechless, and it culminated with his headlining performance of The Star-Spangled Banner at Woodstock in 1969.

 Hendrix claimed he was discharged after breaking his ankle on a parachute jump, but his medical records make no mention of such an injury.
 In visits to the psychiatrist at Fort Campbell in spring 1962, Hendrix complained that he was in love with one of his squad mates and that he had become addicted to masturbating.
 He was then recommended for discharge, citing his “homosexual tendencies”.